jamf/ol/api/Resources_for_Jamf_API_developers.md

 You can trigger external actions by setting up a [Webhook](https://developer.jamf.com/jamf-pro/docs/webhooks-1) in Jamf Pro.
 For example, your application could recieve a notification that a new device has been enrolled.
 In response, it might fetch the device's full inventory data via the Jamf Pro API and use the information to update an asset management or help desk system in real-time.
 These kinds of arrangements are sometimes called "event-driven workflows" or "callbacks".

-Webhook clients are easy to implement, either as a custom webapp, cloud functions (e.g. AWS Lambda, Azure Functions, GCF) or via no-code automation solution (e.g. Torq, Zapier, Make, Workato).
+Webhook clients are easy to implement, either as a custom webapp, cloud functions (e.g. AWS Lambda, Azure Functions, GCF) or via no/low-code automation solution (e.g. Torq, Zapier, Make, Workato).

 There are some useful projects available if you want to create your own stack.

-* The [Jamf Pro SDK for Python](https://macadmins.github.io/jamf-pro-sdk-python/webhooks/webhooks_client.html) project mentioned above includes a webhook client and simulator to speed up your test itterations.

-* [JAWA](https://github.com/jamf/JAWA) is a hosting environment for webhook and timed automations.
-It has a web-based admin console to make automations easier, especially for beginners.

 * PixarAnimationStudios / [chook](https://github.com/PixarAnimationStudios/chook) is a Ruby module that implements a framework for working with webhook events.
 It also provides a simple sinatra-based HTTP server for receiving and processing those events, and classes for sending simulated TestEvents to any Jamf webhook handling server.
 You do not need to be a Ruby developer to use Chook.

+* The [Jamf Pro SDK for Python](https://macadmins.github.io/jamf-pro-sdk-python/webhooks/webhooks_client.html) project mentioned above includes a webhook client and simulator to speed up your test itterations.

+* [JAWA](https://github.com/jamf/JAWA) is a hosting environment you can install on a server to implement webhook responders and scehedule scripted automation runs.
+It has a web-based admin console to make automations easier, especially for beginners.

 &nbsp;

 **Jamf Pro Actions for Apple Shortcuts**

 Apple's Shortcuts app allows even a non-programmer to link actions and logic to create a workflow.
 This Action set makes it easy to include API interactions with a Jamf Pro server.
 Many clever automations are possible, especially when actions or triggers from Apple Configurator are included.
 For example, a cart of shared devices could be attached to a workstation that allows a student or shift-worker to identify the device with the best battery charge and check out the device.
-A Jamf Action can run to assign the device to the user and automatically deploy the apps and configurations appropriate to their roll or class.
-When the device is returned to the charging station, an action can reset the device, staging it for the next user.
+A Jamf Action can run to assign the device to the user and automatically deploy the apps and configurations appropriate to their role or class.
+When the device is returned to the charging station, an action can reset the device, clearing the user association in Jamf Pro and staging it for the next user.

 [Actions for Shortcuts Project Page](https://github.com/Jamf-Concepts/actions)

 <br />